 Fortunately, your attorney is fully aware of deadlines, and what needs to be done, so s/he will file the necessary paperwork with the Court of Appeals in order to have a new court date awarded.
 It can take a while for a court date to be set because the court has to work around all other cases currently scheduled.
 In the meantime, the prosecutor receives notification of the appeal so that they can prepare their case against you.

 Even if you serve your time while waiting for the appeal, the intended outcome is that you will have a better future due to no criminal record, or a criminal record with a charge other than a felony.
 Gross misdemeanors could even be reduced to a regular misdemeanor, which have lighter ramifications than a gross misdemeanor or a felony.

 When you receive your day in court, your lawyer will argue the points that have been prepared to either remove the conviction or reduce it.
 The prosecution, on the other hand, will show evidence and argue why the conviction should stand.

 WHEN APPEALS DON’T WORK

 There are times when an appeal doesn’t work.
-First, your St. Paul criminal lawyer will advise you as to whether or not an appeal is the right thing to do.
-While having a lesser conviction on your criminal record is ideal, there are some cases in Minnesota when the appeals process led to a greater conviction.
-If new evidence is found, it is even possible for a person to be re-charged and convicted of multiple crimes.
+First, your Twin Cities Criminal lawyer will advise you as to whether or not an appeal is the right thing to do.
+While having a lesser conviction on your criminal record is ideal, some cases in Minnesota in the appeals process led to a greater conviction.
+If new evidence is found, it is possible for a person to be re-charged and convicted of multiple crimes.
 Of course a competent and aggressive attorney is going to work hard to ensure that such a negative change in conviction does not occur.
 Usually, a solid case can be made to not hand down a higher conviction if the verdict will not be changed.